How to Get Your Online Store Found on AI Search

 Duplicate Product Descriptions

 Using the manufacturer's default product description, word for word, on your product pages means your content is identical to dozens or hundreds of other stores.
 AI has no reason to cite your version over any other.
 Unique product descriptions that add your perspective, your expertise, and your understanding of the customer give AI a reason to choose your store.
+Find your gaps with a free AERO scan.

 Missing or Incomplete Schema